 MSc Programme in Molecular Biomedicine - compulsory

-The focus of the course is the study of disease, including the cause (etiology), mechanisms of development (pathogenesis), and structural/functional alterations involved.
-The course covers the pathologic basis of a broad range of common diseases, including the normal histology of relevant tissues and organs required to identify pathological lesions.
-Main topics include cell injury, adaptation, and death; inflammation; neoplasia; and cardiovascular, immunological, infectious, neurological, metabolic, and musculoskeletal diseases.
+The focus of the course is the study of disease, including the cause (aetiology), mechanisms of development (pathogenesis), and structural/functional alterations involved.
+The course covers the pathologic basis of a range of common diseases, including the normal histology of relevant tissues and organs required to identify pathological lesions.
+Topics include cell injury, adaptation and death; inflammation; neoplasia; cardiovascular, immunological, neurological, and metabolic diseases, as well as novel diagnostic tools.
 There is a focus on definitions, terminology, and the description of morphological changes in cells and tissues, as illustrated by clinical examples.
 There is a strong emphasis on current pathophysiological theories and molecular disease mechanisms, which will be covered by lectures and critically discussed during student activating lessons.

 The student will acquire a broad understanding of pathologic concepts and a profound knowledge of the most common diseases and their underlying mechanisms.